admb-project/admb-project.github.io/downloads/admb-12.2/BuildingSourceUnix.md

    [~]$ git clone https://github.com/admb-project/admb.git
    ```

-   This will download latest source repository to _~/admb/_.
+   This will download the latest source repository to _~/admb/_.

 2. **Build**